STALLHOLDER APPLICATION TERMS & CONDITIONS 2019

 By applying to participate in the festival you agree to these Terms and Conditions.
-Please ensure you read each point so you understand that's required.
+Please ensure you read each point so you understand what's required and sign below.

 Stallholder fees are listed on the online application form.
 They are not negotiable and must be paid in full on application.
 If Your application is not accepted, the full fee will be returned to You within two (2) business days.
-For food vendors, Carriageworks charges a catering fee per stall ($50 for cold food and $150 for hot food), which is NOT included in the stallholder fee.
-This will be collected/invoiced directly by Carriageworks.
+For food vendors, Carriageworks charges a catering fee per stall ($50 for cold food and $150 for hot food), which is NOT included in the Stallholder fee.
+This will be collected/invoiced directly by Tea Festivals Australia.

 Stall fee inclusions

 The Stallholder fee is for empty floorspace for You to create Your Stall design within it.
-The Stallholder fee does not include set up, furniture, signage, displays, equipment or power.
-The cost power and trestle tables is in addition to the Stallholder fee and an option to book these items is included on the application form or can be added afterwards by contacting Us via email prior to the event.
+The cost of power and trestle tables is in addition to the Stallholder fee and an option to book these items is included on the application form or can be added afterwards by contacting Us via email prior to the event.
 The Stallholder fee also includes complimentary festival entry tickets and discounted tickets.
 You will be notified of the number of tickets available to You in the Stallholders Guide, closer to the event.